 In a recent study conducted by the American Journal of Managed Care, approximately 56 percent of individuals who suffer from bipolar disorder had experienced a substance addiction at some point in their lives.
 Between drug and alcohol abuse, alcohol is the most commonly abused among these individuals.
 About 46 percent of the group surveyed were addicted to alcohol, compared to 41 percent who admitted to having an addiction to drugs.

-A dual diagnosis, or co-occurring disorder, characterizes a substance addiction combined with a mental illness.
+A dual diagnosis, or a co-occurring disorder, characterizes a substance addiction combined with a mental illness.
 Alcohol addiction and bipolar disorder are known to be very closely related.
 One explanation for the co-occurrence of these disorders is the concept of self-medication.
 Someone experiencing intense mood swings may drink in order to suppress manic symptoms or numb feelings of depression.
 Although this may seem like a temporary fix for those who suffer from the illnesses, the National Institute of Mental Health has noted that drinking can cause the onset of depressed or manic moods.

-The irrational need to engage in risk taking behavior, which is oftentimes experienced during episodes of mania or hypomania, has also been closely linked to substance abuse.
+The irrational need to engage in risk-taking behavior, which is oftentimes experienced during episodes of mania or hypomania, has also been closely linked to substance abuse.
 According to clinical researchers, could also be influenced by similar abnormalities in brain chemistry.
 Serotonin, dopamine, and norepinephrine are known to affect mood, emotions, sleep, appetite, and the body’s response to stress.
 Heavy alcohol use, as well as experiencing a manic or depressive episode, throw off these levels, causing emotional instability.
 Someone may turn to alcohol out of an unconscious need to stabilize their mood.
-Unfortunately, alcohol abuse has a less than desired effect, making the symptoms of the disorder much worse, and the vicious cycle of addiction much stronger.
+Unfortunately, alcohol abuse has a less than the desired effect, making the symptoms of the disorder much worse, and the vicious cycle of addiction much stronger.

-The treatment involving a co-occurring alcohol addiction and bipolar disorder is a complex process.
+The treatment involving co-occurring alcohol addiction and bipolar disorder is a complex process.
 Fortunately, the proven clinical practices and highly trained medical professionals at Restore Health and Wellness Center address each client’s unique neurological, psychological, physical, and psychosocial needs.

 Some programs known to benefit those struggling from the co-occurrence of these disorders include: